 Selling a home requires preparation even in the best of times.
 Before putting your house on the market, consider any maintenance the home needs and hire a real estate appraiser to formally assess the value of your house.
 If you decide to invest in some repairs or upgrades, you and your spouse must agree on how to split those expenses and if or how that investment will impact the profit split.
 Discuss this process with your divorce attorney so you can formalize any agreements before investing more money.

 Beyond financial investments, discuss other pertinent matters before listing.
 Will one spouse live in the home while it’s listed?
 Will they pay the entirety of the mortgage and other payments or will you split these costs?
 Who will prepare the house for showings and who, if either of you, will attend showings?

 When you’re about ready to sell, work with your spouse to find a good real estate agent to help sell your house.
-A good listing agent works for both of you towards a common goal and will be a good mediator in any conflict since their sole goal is to get the best price for your home.
+They'll work for both of you, towards a common goal and will be a good mediator in any conflict since their sole goal is to get the best price for your home.

 While the house is on the market, agree on a price both of you are willing to settle for.
 If you can’t agree, trust the opinion of your agent.
 If you want to be done with the sale fast, then you may have to accept a lower price.

 When offers start coming in, keep an open dialogue with your spouse, agent, and divorce attorney.
 If you can’t agree on certain offers, stay open-minded and use the advice of your attorney and real estate agent.
 Try to avoid contention as much as possible and keep the process civil — it will make the rest of the process easier.